冯振豪 (My Chinese Name in Unicode)

 My current research interest is the design of algorithms for distributed optimization mainly derived from Dykstra's algorithm (or block coordinate optimization on the dual) and problems involving alternating projections.
 I used to work on set-valued analysis (a part of variational analysis), spending some time extending the relationship between metric regularity, the Aubin property and linear openness, which I then applied to study Differential Inclusions (which encompasses Optimal Control and the Calculus of Variations; More honestly, I worked on the discretized problem).
 In the past, I worked on semi-algebraic Variational Analysis, Numerical methods for the mountain pass, and Pseudospectra.

-Distributed deterministic asynchronous algorithms in time-varying graphs through Dykstra splitting (In second review, SIAM Journal on Optimization.)
+Distributed deterministic asynchronous algorithms in time-varying graphs through Dykstra splitting (In third review, SIAM Journal on Optimization.)

 Set Intersection Problems: Supporting hyperplanes and Quadratic Programming (Slides) February 2015, Volume 149, Issue 1–2, pp 329–359, (2015) Mathematical Programming